 - holding a meeting in an accessible location, for example, to avoid stairs, if you have impaired mobility

 - providing a script of a school play if you are deaf or hearing impaired to help follow the action

 Visiting schools and accessibility

-Examples of changes to policies and procedures, where suitable, that your child's school could make under the DDA include:
+Examples of changes to policies and procedures, where suitable, that your child's school could make include:

-- assigning a member of staff to be responsible for meeting your access needs when you want to be shown around the school - including if you are blind or visually impaired (for example, so you can familiarise yourself with the school's layout)
+- assigning a member of staff to be responsible for meeting your access needs when you want to be shown around the school - for example, if you are blind or visually impaired (for example, so you can familiarise yourself with the school's layout)